 A national touring act since 2010—predominantly as a Quartet or Duo, and occasionally as a Quintet—the band has been fortunate to perform at over three dozen festivals including the Treefort Music Fest, Targhee Bluegrass Fest, South by Southwest, and Magic City Blues Fest while sharing theater and club bills with some of their favorite artists—Buddy Guy, Sam Bush, Steve Earle, Jason Isbell & the 400 Unit, Nicki Bluhm, Hayes Carll, Grace Potter, Reckless Kelly and Justin Townes Earle among them.

 Paste Magazine found the band to be “an impressive musical discovery” while they appeared in a full-page feature in The New York Times for touring “The Wyoming Way,” pointing out the band’s impressive live performances and touting Seadar Rose and Davis’s “entrepreneurial gumption in founding the multi-act WYOmericana Caravan Tour, a traveling concert circus.”
 It was 2013 when Screen Door Porch launched the annual WYOmericana Caravan Tour, a rotating cast of Wyoming-based acts showcasing original music and cross-band collaborations while “caravanning” the region like an old-school musical revue.
 The Caravan tour celebrates its 5th Anniversary in 2017.

-Hop onto the porch and be washed into the grain!
+Step onto to the PORCH and be washed away into the grain!